shitchell/qrng/README.md

 * Run f(err, xhr) if an update fails. "err" is the error object from the XMLHttpRequest, and xhr is the...
 XMLHttpRequest

 replaceMath()
 * Static method.
 QRNG.replaceMath() creates a new QRNG object with a cache of 1024 (the maximum allowed by ANU).
-It then replaces Math.random with the QRNG.getFloat().
+It then replaces Math.random with QRNG.getFloat().
 All subsequent calls to Math.random() will thus be based on quantum randomness (read: every single random event on the page, even those having nothing to do with qrng.js, will become quantumizedified).

 ### Notes